jkeohan/rctr-2-14-22/w03d04/intro-to-state.md

 In order to allow the user to interact with the buttons we will need to add an event listener.

-They are essentially **synthetic events** based on the real underlying JS events.
+React provide **synthetic events** which correspond to underlying JS events.

 Events you might have worked with before are: